amitkcse/todo-react/README.md

 # ToDo
-# install dependencies by npm install
+install dependencies by npm install
-Run by npm run
+Run by npm start